 Honestly, not intending to play any longer, I wanted to ask Archana, “Can we go shopping?”

-Before I spoke a word, I felt someone was pulling my kurta.
-Turning my head, I found the same cute girl with a red rose in her little hand standing before me.
+However before I spoke a word, I felt someone was pulling my kurta.
+Turning my head, I found the cute girl holding a red rose in her little hands.

-Looking at me, she stretched her hand giving me the rose.
-Taking the rose, I enquired, “Who gave it to you sweetling?”
+Looking at me, she stretched her hand and I took it before enquiring, “Who gave it to you sweetling?”

 With a sense of disappointment, I replied, “Yellow.”

-Listening to response, Archana spelled “Y-E-L-L-O-W” while moving the four cups.
+Listening to the response, Archana spelt “Y-E-L-L-O-W” while moving the four cups.

-I replied, “Four” and she spelled “F-O-U-R” while moving the four cups again before mentioning, “The same numbers again.”
+I replied, “Four” and she spelt “F-O-U-R” while moving the four cups again before mentioning, “The same numbers again.”